vishnu-u/Customer-Segmentation-using-RFM-Analytics/README.md

 </table>

 # Running the project
-Save the dataset (data.csv) and main.ipynb into a single directory.
+Save the dataset (Extract data.rar) and main.ipynb into a single directory.
 Open up a Jupyter Notebook (Preferred) or Visual Studio Code and run the code.
 The output consits of three files - <br />
 <ul>
 <li>RFM.csv - Consists of Customer details (ID, Country) and their RFM Scores, Values and Segment.</li>
 <li>Region_count.csv - Count of Segments per each region.</li>